Kamalsroor/MoyasarApi/README.md

 # moyasar package with moyasar.com
-Moyasar Api Package With Laravel 5.0 => 5.3 and above ^ created by phpanonymous :)
+Moyasar Api Package With Laravel > 8 and above ^ created by Kamal Sroor :)
 ## Installation
 run this commad on your composer
 ```